Shriya Saran: American cinema debut (2008–2012)

 In 2010, Saran made her Malayalam debut with Pokkiri Raja, in which she appeared opposite Mammootty and Prithviraj.
 The film broke the record in Malayalam cinema for opening week gross income, though it was not received well critically.
 It was said of Saran that all she had to do was look pretty.
 She then enacted her first lead role in a Telugu film after five years, in the commercially successful action-comedy Don Seenu opposite Ravi Teja, where she plays the sister of a mobster.
 In the opinion of some critics, she stole the show with her dances and romantic scenes.

 The year 2010 was her second busiest after 2005, having appeared in eight films, this time in four languages.

 In 2011, Saran appeared in Rowthiram, where she worked with Tamil actor Jiiva for the first time.
 The film received fairly low reviews.
 Although some reviews said that Saran was not given much opportunity to show her acting skills, mainly just adding a romantic touch to a mostly violent film, she was referred to by another as the pivot around which the film revolves.
 Her performance earned her Best Actress Award at the International Tamil Film Awards.
 Her only other film in 2011 was a special appearance in a song for the Tamil film Rajapattai.

 Saran's first release of 2012 was her second Malayalam project, Casanovva, co-starring Mohanlal and directed by Rosshan Andrrews.
-The movie was delayed many times, and it was rumored that Saran would leave the project, but in October 2010, the producer of the film announced that shooting would commence in Dubai with Shriya Saran among the cast.
+The movie was delayed many times, and it was rumoured that Saran would leave the project, but in October 2010, the producer of the film announced that shooting would commence in Dubai with Shriya Saran among the cast.
 It was released on 26 January.
-Her next release was in Gali Gali Mein Chor Hai, from director Rumy Jafry, which began shooting in September 2011, and released on 3 February.
+Her next release was in Gali Gali Chor Hai, from director Rumy Jafry, which began shooting in September 2011, and released on 3 February.
 She then was seen in the critically average comedic Telugu film Nuvva Nena, with actors Allari Naresh and Sharwanand, followed by Sekhar Kammula's much delayed Life is Beautiful.